cis3296f25/projects-JesseHerrera04/README.md

 ### How to build
 - Use this github repository and clone it: https://github.com/cis3296f25/projects-JesseHerrera04.git
 - Use the main branch for the stable release
-- Use InteliJ or VS Code to open the project
+- Use IntelliJ, VS Code, or any compatible IDE to open the project
 - Using terminal or cmd prompt, navigate to the project root directory (for simplicity, use your IDE's to avoid having to navigate to it)
 - Run command "mvn install" to build and package the maven project (recommended to run "mvn clean" prior to have a clean slate)
 - Optional: Install Apache Maven version 3.6.3 or later.
 Project comes included with Maven Wrapper, so not necessary.